Value-added tax: Trade effects

-A country's national VAT may been seen as a tariff on imported goods.
+A country's national VAT may be seen as a tariff on imported goods.
 The American Manufacturing Trade Action Coalition in the United States consider VAT charges on US products when VAT rebates are offered for products from other countries to be an unfair trade practice.
 AMTAC claims that so-called "border tax disadvantage" is the greatest contributing factor to the US current account deficit, and estimated this disadvantage to US producers and service providers to be $518 billion in 2008 alone.
 US politicians such as congressman Bill Pascrell, advocate either changing WTO rules relating to VAT or rebating VAT charged on US exporters.

 A business tax rebate for exports was proposed in the 2016 GOP tax reform policy paper.
 The assertion that this "border adjustment" would be compatible with the rules of the WTO is controversial; it was alleged that the proposed tax would favour domestically produced goods as they would be taxed less than imports, to a degree varying across sectors.
 For example, the wage component of the cost of domestically produced goods would not be taxed.

 A 2021 study reported that value-added taxes within the EU were unlikely to distort trade flows.